 All organizations require effective leadership.
 But what is leadership?
 One group dedicated to researching effective church organizations defines leadership as “the duty and call of the person who is in charge to take charge with courage and character, and to risk leading his/her people where they need to go and how they need to be led.
 It is a position that seeks vision, opportunities, and needs and then motivates others to get it done through the resources, talents, and time they can contribute.”
-In other words, leadership involves effectively directing the involvement of others.
+In other words, leading involves effectively directing the involvement of others.

 In his article The Twelve Characteristics of the Healthy Church, Dr. Richard J. Krejcir describes each of twelve vital components of a healthy church: